-NEI 96-07 Change Control for an LMP-Based Affirmative Safety Case Accident Previously Evaluated in the FSAR (As Updated) 'Accident previously evaluated in the FSAR (as updated) means a design basis accident or event described in the UFSAR including accidents, such as those typically analyzed in Chapters 6 and 15 of the UFSAR, and transients and events the facility is required to withstand such as floods, fires, earthquakes, other external hazards, anticipated transients without scram (ATWS) and station blackout (SBO).
-The concept is the same for an LMP-based affirmative safety case.
+Change Control for an LMP-Based Affirmative Safety Case The concept is the same for an LMP-based affirmative safety case.
 However, Chapters 6 and 15 have a different meaning for an advanced reactor following the SAR guidance in NEI 21-07.
 The term "typically analyzed in Chapters 6 and 15 of the SAR" corresponds to all LBEs (AOOs, DBEs, BDBEs, and DBAs) for a reactor that uses the NEI 18-04 methodology.
-The term "accidents" refers to the anticipated (or abnormal) operational transients and postulated design basis accidents that are analyzed to demonstrate that the facility can be operated without undue risk to the health and safety of the public.'
-Design Function 'Design functions are UFSAR-described design bases functions and other SSC functions described in the UFSAR that support or impact design bases functions.
-Implicitly included within the meaning of design function are the conditions under which intended functions are required to be performed, such as equipment response times, process conditions, equipment qualification, and single failure.
-For the purpose of addressing change control in a reactor with an LMP-based affirmative safety case, design functions are considered to be Required Safety Functions per NEI 21-07 SAR Section 5.2, risk-significant functions per NEI 21-07 SAR Section 5.5.1, or a safety function required for adequate DID in NEI 21-07 SAR Section 5.5.2.
-Design bases functions are functions performed by systems, structures, and components (SSCs) that are (1) required by, or otherwise necessary to comply with, regulations, license conditions, orders, or technical specifications, or (2) credited in licensee safety analyses to meet NRC requirements.'
+In LIMP, event-sequences are evaluated in contrast to "accidents" in a traditional SRP-based approach.
+For the purpose of addressing change control in a reactor with an LMP-based affirmative safety case, design functions are considered to be Required Safety Functions per NEI 21-07 SAR Section 5.2, risksignificant functions per NEI 21-07 SAR Section 5.5.1, or a safety function required for adequate DID in NEI 21-07 SAR Section 5.5.2.